nzakas/understandinges6/manuscript/10-Arrays.md

 Even though this required less typing, it's not at all obvious that `Array.prototype.slice.call()` means "convert to an array."
 This works because you're setting the `this` value for `slice()` to the array-like object.
 Since `slice()` needs only numeric indices and a `length` property to function correctly, any array-like object will work.

-The `Array.from()` method was added in ECMAScript 6 as a more obvious way of converting array-like objects into arrays.
-Simple usage is as follows:
+The `Array.from()` method was added in ECMAScript 6 as a more obvious way of converting objects into arrays.
+You can pass either an iterable or an array-like object as the first argument and `Array.from()` returns an array.
+Here's a simple example:

 ```js
 function doSomething() {